0xumarkhatab/Fluid-Protocol-Research/README.md

 ### Integrated DEX
 The DEX module leverages smart collateral and debt management to facilitate efficient trading, allowing users to optimize positions and earn liquidity provider feesâ€”all within the unified system.

+### Smart Debt
+Fluid introduces **Smart Debt**, a feature that transforms borrowed assets into productive liquidity within its Decentralized Exchange (DEX) protocol.
+By allocating debt as trading liquidity, users can earn trading fees, effectively offsetting borrowing costs and enhancing capital efficiency.
+**Key Benefits:**
+- **Cost Reduction:** Trading fees earned from providing debt as liquidity can offset interest expenses, reducing the overall cost of borrowing.
+- **Capital Efficiency:** This mechanism allows users to maximize the utility of their borrowed assets, turning liabilities into income-generating assets.

 ---

 ## 6. How Fluid Works